 Name Description Example login.text.info Informational text.
 The OracleAS Wireless Studio is an online environment for quickly building testing and deploying wireless applications. login.text.title The page title.
-Welcome To The OracleAS Wireless Studio login.image.frontpage A 340 x 340 splash image on the login page /images/frontpage.gif common.label.register A label for the Register button.
+Welcome To The OracleAS Wireless Studio login.image.frontpage A 340 x 340 splash image on the login page $$ /images/frontpage.gif common.label.register A label for the Register button.
 Register

-6.3.4.2 JSP page: registraton.jsp
+5.3.4.2 JSP page: registraton.jsp

-User can register to Mobile Studio by filling in the registration form.
+User can register to Mobile Studio by filling in the registration form on the Registration Page (see Figure 5-5).